rseward/photoshare/PLAN.md

 - Periodically log the number of photos discovered and the photos discovered per second metric to the log file during the indexing.
 - Allow the indexing thread to be run in a seperate process by providing a click command line interface to start the indexing thread.
 If a index.lock file exists the web service will not start the indexing thread.

+## Photo Preview Requirements

+- The root / index page of the web service will serve up a slide show of random photos from the collection
+- The root page should have a minimal design with a dark theme
+- The root page should embed the configured SHAREPHOTO_API_KEY in the html or JS.
+So it works automatically with the API backend.
+- The root page should expand photos to full size when loaded.
+- A new photo should be pulled from the API every 30 seconds automatically.
+- The root page should overlay the current date and time at the bottom of the photo.
+- The root page should overlay the photo's name at the top of the photo.
+- The slide show interface shall provide a pause / resume toggle button near the center of the time display bar at the bottom of the photo.
+While the slideshow is running pressing pause will pause the slideshow and toggle to a resume button and pressing resume will resume the slideshow and toggle back to a pause button.
+- The slide show interface shall provide next and previous buttons.
+The previous button appears to the center left edge of the time display bar and the next button appears to the right edge of the "time display bar".
+- The slide show interface shall provide a delete button to mark a photo for deletion.
+The button will appear on the left edge of the file name bar at the top of the photo.
+When pressed the button will call a backend endpoint, /photo/delete/{photo_id} to append the full path of the photo identified by the ID to a file named photos_to_delete.txt in the same directory as the database.

 ## Future Enhancements